Analyzing Test Results

 - Duration - The entire duration of the test from start to finish.

-- Max V-Users - The total number of virtual users allocated across all virtual user groups.
+- Bots - The peak number of bots running at any time across all groups.

 - Download - The total bytes downloaded (HTTP response headers + bodies).